 Medication can help you detox safely and manage cravings, while cognitive behavioral therapy can help you recognize the behaviors and patterns that lead to and trigger your drug use and addiction.
 Once you recognize those triggers, MAT can help you to make positive changes to cope with those triggers and find a way to move forward with sobriety.

 Opioid prescriptions increased during the 1980s and 1990s, and these medications were heavily promoted by pharmaceutical manufacturers.
 The drugs were legally prescribed, and their addictive nature was not widely communicated or understood.

 Prescription guidelines have been updated since that time, but access to opioids persists.
-Some people may switch to heroin if unable to access prescription opioids.
+Some people may switch to heroin if they are unable to access prescription opioids.
 Prescription opioids are also sold or manufactured in the illicit market.
-Socioeconomic factors, race and ethnicity all play a role in the risk of developing an opioid addiction.
+Socioeconomic factors, race, and ethnicity all influence the risk of developing an opioid addiction.

 Understanding the root causes of the opioid epidemic is a complex undertaking.
 Addressing these issues will take time.
 In the meantime, ensuring access to treatment is vital.